JJINDAHOUSE/Solving_Sudoku_with_AI/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: Assume the naked twins permit the values of v1 and v2.
-The values v1 and v2 are locked in for those two boxes.
+A: Apply constraint propagation to solve the naked twins problem allows us to effectively reduce the number of potential answers among their peers.
+In other words, we have a higher chance to obtain unique number among their peers.
+Assume the naked twins permit the values of v1 and v2.
+Thevalues v1 and v2 are locked in for those two boxes.
 As a result, no other box in theri same unit can contain the value v1 or v2.
 It reduces the possibilities for their peers.
-After the reduction, we might have another pairs of naked twins and we can repeatlly apply naked twins strategy to obtain smaller size of new sudoku and finally solve it.
+Therefore, repeatlly apply naked twins strategy can help us solve the sudoku faster.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: By adding diagonals as a part of the units, we only allow value 1 to 9 appears in the same column, row, 3 by 3 square, and diagonal once.
-We first select a box with unique value and apply the elimination strategy to reduce the possibilities, which will result a more complete sudoku.
-Then, we apply naked twins strategy and agian it will lead to a more complete sudoku.
-And then only choice strategy.
-We repeatlly apply these strategies to the sudoku until we solve it or it cannot be solved.
+A: Diagonal sudoku intorduces a new constraint that 1 to 9 can only appears once on each diagonal.
+This constraint limit the number of potential answers among each unit.
+Therefore, applying constraint propagation can effectively reduce the number of potential answers among each unit.
+In order words, it increase the possibility of unique number in each box and we can solve diagonal sudoku faster by using constraint propagation.

 ### Install